-Our Colostrum-LD® supplement is available in the form of powder and capsules.
-The dosage for colostrum supplements can vary from person to person, but generally for healthy individuals who want to support their immune system and prevent leaky gut syndrome, one teaspoon of our powder or two of our capsules twice a day can replenish immune modulators and growth factors missing in your diet.
-After age 20, these levels rapidly decline.
-If you are recovering from an injury, suffering from digestive issues, an autoimmune disorder, inflammatory condition, or other form of compromised health, you should take 2 teaspoons of powder or four capsules twice a day.
-For athletes, about 10 to 20 grams each day (roughly one and a half tablespoons of Colostrum-LD® powder twice a day) can promote growth hormone levels in your system.
+Our Colostrum-LD® supplement is available as a powder and as capsules.
+The serving size for colostrum supplements varies, but the recommended amount for healthy adults who want to support their immune system is 1 teaspoon of our powder or two of our capsules twice a day.
+If you want to try advanced use then you may benefit from taking 2 teaspoons of colostrum powder or four capsules twice a day.
+For athletes, about 10 to 20 grams each day (roughly 1.5 tablespoons of Colostrum-LD® powder twice a day) may be beneficial.

-Some researchers believe that it is better to take a lower dosage of colostrum when you start and gradually increase your dosage as your body gets used to it.
-Others suggest that you should frontload your colostrum intake by taking higher doses at first before reducing to a normal dosage.
-Thankfully, colostrum has no known toxicity level, but you should speak with your doctor to determine the best course for your specific needs.
+Some researchers believe that it is better to take a lower amount of colostrum when you start and gradually increase the amount as your body gets used to it.
+Others suggest front-loading your colostrum intake by taking a higher amount at first before reducing to a normal serving.
+Colostrum has no known toxicity level, but you should speak with your doctor to determine the best course for your specific needs.

-Colostrum generally works best when taken on an empty stomach with 6 to 8 ounces of water.
-The liposomal delivery in Colostrum-LD® helps the bioactives reach the small intestine intact for maximum absorption into the bloodstream.
-Powdered colostrum can begin working in the mouth to neutralize any oral pathogens and continues its action down the G.I. tract.
-Capsules may be more convenient if you are traveling and unable mix the powdered version but bypass benefiting the G.I. tract until reaching the small intestine.
-In either case, wait at least 20 minutes before you eat.
+Colostrum generally works best when taken on an empty stomach with 6 to 8 ounces of room-temperature water.
+The liposomal delivery (LD) system of Colostrum-LD® helps the supplement’s bioactives reach the small intestine intact for maximum absorption into the bloodstream.